Randy Robertson (character): Fictional character biography

 Randy gave up social work to become an actor, much to his father's disapproval.Renewing his friendship with Peter whose own wife Mary Jane Watson was believed dead, Randy offered to share his apartment with the widower.
 The two men became roommates, although Randy tended to spend more time with their mutual friends Glory Grant and Jill Stacy, little realizing the hazards he and Peter were sharing such as nocturnal experimentation by the extraterrestrial Brll'nah>zhhk< and drugged toothpaste from the Green Goblin.
 Following a direct encounter with Green Goblin, Randy sought advice from Robbie as his father had significant experience with super-villains from his Bugle position.
 While Randy and Glory began dating, Peter could not return Jill's flirtations.
 Peter moved out after Mary Jane turned up alive.
 Once Peter joined the Avengers and moved into Stark Tower, Randy lost touch with the Parkers.
 Randy was seen briefly at the Robertson's household after Robbie was fired from the Bugle.
-Randy recently reappeared in The Amazing Spider-Man and began dating a reporter from the Front Line named Norah Winters.
+Randy reappeared in The Amazing Spider-Man and began dating a reporter from the Front Line named Norah Winters.
 Later, Phil Urich is jealous of Randy for dating Norah.
-When Alistair Smythe’s minions attack the Front Line offices Phil breaks a support beam.
+When Alistair Smythe's minions attack the Front Line offices, Phil breaks a support beam.
 This, along with the damage caused by the attack, causes the ceiling to collapse on Randy.
 Randy survives the collapse, but he is seriously injured.

-During the "Spider-Island"' storyline, Randy Robertson goes to assist Norah during the outbreak.
+During the "Spider-Island" storyline, Randy Robertson goes to assist Norah during the outbreak.
 During this time, he is attacked by the Hobgoblin (Phil Urich) when the villain had been trying to break them up for quite some time.
 To his surprise, Randy is one of the New Yorkers given spider powers.
 With his newfound powers he is able to fend off the Hobgoblin for some time, but begins to lose because of his lack of experience.
 While almost meeting his death, Norah is entranced in reporting the whole thing and misses an opportunity to save Randy.
 Randy manages to fend off the Hobgoblin, but decides to break up with Norah, citing that she cares more about the story than his life, or hers.
-However, his mutation, like the millions of others in New York City, turns him into a monstrous spider-being.
-Randy and the rest of the civilian population were eventually cured when Spider-Man uses Doctor Octopus' Octo-Bots to disperse the antidote.
+However, his mutation, like the millions of others in New York City, turns him into a monstrous spider hybrid.
+Randy and the rest of the civilian population are cured when Spider-Man uses Doctor Octopus' Octo-Bots to disperse an antidote.

-Randy and Peter started living as roommates again in the recent Amazing Spider-Man run by Nick Spencer.
+Randy and Peter started living as roommates again in the Amazing Spider-Man run by Nick Spencer.